New name, new voice, new look: a natural beauty brand gets a total makeover.

 The word UpCircle captures the idea of positively re-using old things, with ‘up’ suggesting an elevated, uplifting purpose.

-Name decided, we moved on to UpCircle’s verbal identity, working closely with Studio More as they created the visual design.
+Name decided, we moved on to UpCircle’s verbal identity.

 We wrote the tagline ‘All round better skincare’ which ties in neatly with the name and mission.
 We created copy for all the packaging, focused on boosting UpCircle’s shelf appeal in the crowded skincare sector.
 And we provided social media copy guidance, as well as packaging and newsletter templates.